Maclean-D/three-assistant-glass/README.md

 7. Pick a character model and voice assistant

-8. Go back to http://localhost:3000/settings and click "Start Vapi Assistant"
+8. Go back to http://localhost:3000/settings and click ▶️

 ## Credits